RichtersFinger/yate/README.md

 * **Canvas Element**
    The `Canvas` element based on [Fabric.js](http://fabricjs.com/) can be used in very different scenarios like an easy way to make records, quickly sketch surroundings in a Pen&Paper game, or drawing charades.

    After creation double click with the `Left Mouse Button` to enter the drawing/editing mode.
-The menu on the right side of the screen provides the basic settings like brush size and color or enables the addition of Fabric.js-objects like `Images` or `Text` to the `Canvas`.
-Using the button on the bottom right or by pressing `Tab` you can toggle between `Draw`- and `Edit`-mode.
+The menu on the right side of the screen provides the basic settings like brush type (free draw, create rectangles, or ellipsis), size, and color or enables the addition of Fabric.js-objects like `Images` or `Text` to the `Canvas`.
+Using the button on the bottom right or by pressing `Tab` you can toggle between `Drawing`- and `Edit`-mode.
 While in `Edit` mode you can select and manipulate objects previously added to the `Canvas`.
 This also includes a context menu for those `Canvas` objects.

    The configurable settings for this element are:
    * **Owner** - controls who has permission to draw on this element
    * **Position Streaming** - toggle whether changes in the position of this element are streamed to the server
    * **Content Streaming** - toggle whether content changes of this `Canvas` are streamed to the server
+   * **Transparent Background** - toggle whether the background of this canvas element is transparent
    * **Lock** - toggle whether this element can be moved
    * **Set Canvas Size** - specify the size of the selected `Canvas`